-If you have a general enquiry for the Ministry for Women, please fill in the form below.
-Please note the Ministry for Women is a Government policy agency and it does not have any role in community funding or scholarships.
+If you have an information request, please fill in the form below.
+The Ministry for Women is a Government policy agency.
+It does not have any role in community funding or scholarships.
 For any issues of potential discrimination, please contact the Human Rights Commission.
+For issues where you may need urgent assistance please refer to this page for contact agencies.

 Ministry for Women, Te Minitatanga mō ngā Wāhine